SchneiderCode/lia_test/docs/new_user.md

 <div style="clear:both"></div>

-> **Note:** Multiple questions are embedded in this training to evaluate your understanding and help you avoid common pitfalls.
+> **Note:** Multiple questions are embedded in this training.
+It is ok if you don't know the answer to every question!
+Many of the questions are designed to test for common misconceptions and help you avoid common pitfalls for new users.

 ---